miguelfc/marble/README.md

 [Marble](http://marble.miguelfc.com/) is an opinion mining platform, modular and open sourced.
 This is part of a PhD project, being developed by [Miguel Fernandes](http://miguelfernandes.com/) for the University of Vigo, under the supervision of Ana Fernández Vilas and Rebeca Díaz Redondo.

+The platform is able to extract tweets from [Twitter](https://twitter.com), using both the Search (history) and the Streaming (real-time) API, process the tweets extracted and extract their polarity values, and visualize the results using charts and reports.

 More information about it could be found in the [main website](http://marble.miguelfc.com/), and more technical information in the [Wiki pages](https://github.com/miguelfc/marble/wiki) of this repository.